Amourya03/Potato-Disease-Classification/README.md

 Potato cultivation is essential for food security, but diseases can significantly reduce crop yields.
 This Potato Disease Classification Model helps farmers and researchers identify diseases in potato plants by analyzing images of the leaves.
 The project consists of two main components:

 - **Machine Learning Model**: The backend includes a machine learning model trained to classify diseases in potato leaves.
-It uses a deep learning model, and the training data is not included in this repository.
+It uses a deep learning model.

 - **React.js Frontend**: The frontend is a user-friendly web application built with React.js.
 It allows users to upload images of potato leaves and get disease classification results instantly.